RULES AND REGULATIONS

-The route can be modified at any time before the start of the award.
+The route can be modified at any time before the start of the event.
 Documents published on the internet are therefore provisional.

 Article 10 Control points

 The walkers pass will be regularly checked, approximately every 10 kilometres.
-The addresses of the control points are provided in the topography guide.
-It is the address of a resident on the route.
+The addresses of the control points are provided in the guidebook.
+They are the address of the a resident on the route.

 If necessary, the letterbox will be made more visible by any suitable means.

-If the letterbox is that of a trader, the walker may also give their pass card directly to the trader.
+If the letterbox is that of a trader and during opening hours, the walker may also give their pass card directly to the trader.

-Any breach of a control point, official or hidden, will lead to disqualification from the BMLD.
+Any breach of a control point, official or hidden, will result in the disqualification from the BMLD.